Skip to main content

 Lying between Neum and Ploče, the up-and-coming Komarna wine region grows mainly indigenous Plavac Mali grapes, producing reds and roses.
 Visible from the road and well-signed, you might visit the Terra Madre winery.
 Their carefully cultivated vineyards are planted on steep sunny seaward slopes with stunning views of Pelješac across the water.
 Taste their best wines, accompanied by platters of pršut (prosciutto) and cheese, and maybe buy a bottle to bring home.

 The Neretva River runs from Bosnia-Herzegovina to the Adriatic.
 Its delta sees a jigsaw of fertile fields, separated by irrigation channels.
-These market gardens supply fruit and vegetables to all Croatia – tomatoes, cucumbers, and melons in summer and mandarins in autumn.
-You can buy local fresh fruit direct from roadside stalls.
-In addition, the Neretva delta wetlands, supporting reeds and water lilies, are home to herons, cormorants, and kingfishers.
+These market gardens supply fruit and vegetables to all of Croatia – tomatoes, cucumbers, and melons in summer and mandarins in autumn.
+You can buy local fresh fruit directly from roadside stalls.
+In addition, the Neretva Delta wetlands, supporting reeds and water lilies, are home to herons, cormorants, and kingfishers.

 Makarska Riviera beaches